-The Falcon forwards were led by senior Sonja Gustafsson, senior Taylor Rohde, sophomore Darby McFall, junior Jessie DuBridge and junior Kyla Miller.
-The Falcon forwards were all over the field making runs and dropping back defensively.
+The Falcon forwards had a very good game putting shots on frame and pressuring the Sharks defense.
+The forwards were led by senior Sonja Gustafsson, senior Taylor Rohde, sophomore Darby McFall, junior Jessie DuBridge and junior Kyla Miller.

 Our Falcon midfielders had another great game controlling the middle of the field while winning the battles in the air and on the ground.
 Inside midfielders were senior captain Emily Payne, sophomore Lena Gustafsson, senior Shanan McFall and junior Rachel DuBridge.
 Our outside midfielders were senior Jessica Romeo, senior Ranae Maloney and senior Kathryn Balch.

 Our defense once again led the way posting our 9th shutout of the season.
 We have also had 6 shutouts in 7 games this season in the SCCAL.
 The defense was solid in every perspective and held the Sharks to very few uncontested passes or clear shots on our goal.
 The defense was played by senior captain Jordin Carlson, senior captain Kalynn Morano, junior Kacey Lilly and sophomore Megan Keating.